PlasmaHH/vdb/ASM.md

 * `r` Shows a reference, this is mostly arbitrary text that the disassembler gave us (or text that we failed to parse properly)
 * `t` or `T` Shows for jump and call targets the target name, run through the standard shorten and colour mechanism
 * `j` shows a reconstructed possible history for the origin of the flow path
 * `h` or `H` shows a listing of the history of executed instructions when instruction recording was enabled.
+Using `vdb-asm-history-limit` you can chose the number of histories printed for each instruction

 The following settings control the colours